The Bankrate promise

 How to lower your car insurance after a speeding ticket in Rhode Island

 If your Rhode Island auto insurance premium has recently increased after getting a speeding ticket, it is not uncommon to be worried about your expenses.
-Speeding tickets typically stay on your record for a period of 3 years, meaning you pay a higher premium for that entire period.
+But how long does a speeding ticket stay on your record in Rhode Island?
+Speeding tickets typically stay on your record for a period of three years, meaning you pay a higher premium for that entire period.
 Luckily, there are a few ways you can save on your insurance.

 Get quotes from other car insurance companies